trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 ---
 date: 2020-05-01
 title: "A deeper look into a 360 photo and the metadata it holds"
-description: "Every photo you take, on any camera, is filled with metadata.
-Here's why it's important for outdoor 360 tour photography."
+description: "Every photo you take is filled with metadata.
+Here's why it's important for outdoor 360 street-level photography."
 categories: developers
 tags: [GPS, XMP, EXIF]
 author_staff_member: dgreenwood